-This can be important coverage for drivers who do not own a car or a car insurance policy.
-If you are an insured driver, you are most likely covered automatically by your car insurance.
+This can be vital coverage for drivers who do not own a car or a car insurance policy.
+If you are an insured driver, you are most likely covered by your car insurance.

-Decide Whether You Need Additional Coverage
+Decide Whether You Need More Coverage

 Collision Damage Waiver